 It’s a REALLY good idea to have rain gear on board.
 I fish in shorts and a t shirt and always have a sweatshirt for the morning.
 I simply put my rain gear over my shorts and t shirt and am able to quickly slip it off should it decide to get nice.
 There is plenty of storage room in my boat so bringing a bag with your layers is no problem.

-Should you have any additional questions, feel free to contact me at email@example.com or call 503.488.5988.
-I’m here to help and make your trip to Astoria as seamless and enjoyable as possible.
+Should you have any additional questions, feel free to contact me at firstname.lastname@example.org or call 503.488.5988.
+I’m here to help and make your fishing trip to Astoria as seamless and enjoyable as possible.